jrm2k6/space-invaders-elm/my_first_experience_with_elm.md

 input basically means that we want to update the value of the arrows state 35 times per second.

-Great, we have now a game model, a input, and a display function.
-The last piece of the puzzle is to have an update function. stepGame : Input -> Game -> Game
+Great, we have now a game model, an input, and a display function.
+The last piece of the puzzle is to have an update function.

+stepGame : Input -> Game -> Game

 stepGame takes an input, a Game instance, and will update and return it.